 Board of Directors 2023

-Basel Al Mhithawi is an award-winning creative and marketing director with a track record of branding and launching eight television stations in Damascus and Dubai since 2001.
+Basel Al Mhithawi, Director, an award-winning creative and marketing director with a track record of branding and launching eight television stations in Damascus and Dubai since 2001.
 Basel graduated with a fine arts degree from Damascus University in 2000 and received his master’s degree in marketing from Wollongong University Dubai in 2005.

 Basel and his team at Dubai Media Incorporated received 37 awards from 2003 until 2009.
 In 2010 Basel moved to Qatar to lead the marketing department at Hamad Medical Corporation, where his passion transformed into impacting patient lives by educating the public about health and well-being.
 He founded the Documentary department and spearheaded the production of over 1000 simplified medical education publications and films to help patients and their families through their journey.